vuejs/rfcs/active-rfcs/0000-function-api.md

 ## The `setup` function

 A new component option, `setup()` is introduced.
 As the name suggests, this is the place where we use the function-based APIs to setup the logic of our component. `setup()` is called when an instance of the component is created, after props resolution.
-The function receives the resolved props as its argument:
+The function receives the resolved props as its first argument:

 ``` js
 const MyComponent = {